 We spent the night in a rest stop in Iowa.
 For those of you not familiar with camping, that is called "Boondocking" when you spend the night somewhere for free without electric or water hookups.
 It does crack me up to hear the kids say "Dad, we just need to boondock tonight"!
 We tend to wake up really early when we do that (often because it gets light out here around 5:30 a.m.) and we headed into Illinois.

+When we got into Springfield, we parked the camper and headed in town to learn more about Lincoln.
+We did already know that he shared a birthday with my amazing husband.
+We went to tour his home and got our Junior Ranger books.
+Below, Logan is working on his while David reads some of the exhibit information.
 We watched the short video in the visitor center and then toured the house.
 This is the front parlour room where his children were not allowed to be.
 When we went to tour the house, they told us that they used to rent it out and found out that the tenants were charging admission to tour the house.
 Then the oldest son sold the house to the state of Illinois for $1 on the conditions that the house would always be well maintained and free for the public to tour.
 This is also the room where they had the funeral of his second son who died at age 3 of tuberculosis.

 The sofa was actually Lincoln's sofa.
 The wallpaper is not original but it is the exact wallpaper as they found remnants of it and had it replicated.
 The black couch below was where he was sitting when they told him he had won the nomination for the presidential election.